sdp2013-group7/sdp2013-group7/README.markdown

     ./run.sh -p0

-The system tries to connect to the robot automatically when the system is started. `Roboto.nxj` has to be running on the robot before the run script is started.
+The system tries to connect to the robot automatically when the system is started. `Kraken.nxj` has to be running on the robot before the run script is started.
 If you do not want the controller to connect to the robot at all, this can be bypassed by passing the --dummy parameter to `run.sh`.

 You can specify the color and the goal with --color and --goal parameters respectively.
 This can also be done via the GUI.